Vihaan-Aswal/Roommate-Matcher/README.md

 - `segment_key` format is `{gender}_{year_group}_{ac_type}_{room_size}` — immutable once stored, used as the hard matching boundary.
 No cross-segment assignment is possible.
 - Matching results are versioned and append-only by `run_id`.
 No overwrite of historical runs.
-- Matching is deterministic for identical inputs, including tie-break behavior.
+- Matching is deterministic for identical inputs, including tie-break behavior at every level of the algorithm.
+- Pair scores are canonicalized for student ordering (`student_a < student_b`) so lookups are order-independent.
 - Sensitive lifestyle values are used for scoring but exposed only in privacy-safe phrasing.

 **Key integrity rules enforced by services:**
 - Room capacity must match segment room size.
 - All matching artifacts must stay inside the same segment.
 - Each rerun creates a new `run_id`.
-- Pair scores are canonicalized for student ordering (`student_a < student_b`).
+- Post-assignment invariant checks validate that every student is assigned exactly once before results are persisted.

 ---